Check your settings when you are happy with your print preview press the print icon below.Show Obituaries Show Guestbook Show Photos QR Code Print

 July 2, 1936 - June 24, 2020

-A memorial service will be held at a later date at Central Assembly of God in Superior for family and everyone that knew her.
+A memorial service will be held on Saturday July 25, 2020 with visitation 1 pm and service to follow at 2 pm at Central Assembly of God in Superior for family and everyone that knew her.

 Vivian was born on July 2, 1936 to Albert and Mae Runquist, in Lakeside, Douglas County WI.
 She grew up living along the banks of the Middle River in a modest two-room log cabin built in 1899 by her father and grandfather Gustaf Runquist.
 As a young girl, she learned to maintain the huge family garden, tend dairy cows, gather eggs, and fish the river for trout.
 Her family worshiped at Lakeside Baptist Church, where young Vivian enjoyed sermons spoken in Swedish by her great uncle, Axel Dahlin.
 She attended Wentworth Elementary School.
 In 1944, her family moved to Superior near Elmira and 31st Street; a convenient location for her father Albert who worked the railroads.
 She never forgot the Sunday morning she put her trust in Jesus for eternal salvation at the Ogden Avenue Baptist Church when she was 12 years old.
 Vivian graduated from Central High School in 1954.